Increasing the efficiency of randomized trial estimates via linear adjustment for a prognostic score: Simulations

 The ``baseline'' simulation scenario included some moderate outcome non-linearity, constant treatment effect, and no distributional shift between the historical data and the trial control arm.
 We tested four variations of this scenario.
 In the first (``linear'') we examined what happened when the outcome-covariate relationship was precisely linear in both treatment arms.
 In the second (``heterogeneous effect'') we tested a variation of the baseline scenario where the conditional average effect $\E{Y_1 - Y_0 | X}$ was no longer a constant.
 In the third (``surrogate outcome'') we tested a variation where the relationship between outcome and covariates in the historical data was not representative of the corresponding relationship in the control arm of the trial, i.e. $P(Y'|X'=x) \ne P(Y_0|X_0=x)$.
 In the fourth (``covariate shift'') we tested a variation where the historical population was not representative of the trial population in terms of the baseline covariates, i.e. $P(X'=x) \ne P(X=x)$.

 In each simulation scenario, we generated a historical control dataset $(\bm X', \bm Y')$ by drawing 10,000 IID samples from a specified distribution, $P(X', Y') = P(Y'|X')P(X')$.
-These simulated historical data were used to train to a random forest (1000 trees, with other parameters set to defaults in the python package sklearn \cite{sklearn}) as a prognostic model, $m: \mathcal X \rightarrow \mathcal Y$.
+These simulated historical data were used to train to a random forest (1000 trees, with other parameters set to defaults in the python package sklearn \cite{sklearn}) as a prognostic model, $m: \mathcal X \to \mathcal Y$.
 Then, we simulated a randomized trial dataset $(\bm X, \bm W, \bm Y)$ with 500 subjects, evenly split between treatment and control.
 The data-generating process for these data involved drawing 500 IID samples from a counterfactual distribution $P(Y_1, Y_0, X) = P(Y_1|X)P(Y_0|X)P(X)$, evenly splitting the sample into treatment and control arms, and then setting $Y=Y_1$ for the treated and $Y=Y_0$ for the controls.
 Finally, we used the prognostic model to generate the prognostic score, $\bm M = m(\bm X)$, and analyzed the data using four estimation procedures: unadjusted, covariate-adjusted, covariate-adjusted with prognostic score, and covariate-adjusted with prognostic score sans interactions.\footnote{ ``Adjusted for'' means by default that we included both the main effect of the covariate and its interaction with the treatment.
 We also report results for an estimator adjusted for the covariates and prognostic score, but excluding the interaction term.
 Regulatory guidance often recommends against the inclusion of interactions without strong a-priori evidence for their existence \cite{ema-covar-adjustment}.
 And although theoretically useful, the practical benefits from including the interactions may be negligible in practice.
-Indeed, it follows from theorem \ref{thm:comparison} that the benefit disappears when there is no heterogeneity of effect. } The result was a set of four effect estimates.
-We calculated the squared-error of each estimate relative to the true treatment effect, $\E{Y_1-Y_0}$, known from the data-generating counterfactual distribution, repeated this process 10000 times, and averaged the squared-errors to obtain mean-squared errors for each estimator.
-The results are shown in Table \ref{tbl:sim_results}.
+Indeed, it follows from theorem \ref{thm:comparison} that the benefit disappears when there is no heterogeneity of effect. }.
+We also repeated the prognostic-score-and-covariate-adjusted analysis using the true ``oracle'' prognostic score $\E{Y_0|X=x}$ to show a best case scenario in terms of the prognostic model (this estimator would not be feasible in practice).
+Results from additional regression specifications are available in the appendix.